moorepants/dissertation/acknowledgements.rst

 .. rubric:: Footnotes

-.. [#openacces] Actually all papers aren't always available and are often extremely difficult or not possible to obtain.
+.. [#openaccess] Actually all papers aren't always available and are often extremely difficult or not possible to obtain.
 Open access has to become the de facto norm in science if we expect to make greater strides than in the past.